Tuesday, May 31, 2011

 The museum and art gallery are next door to each other so it’s easy to visit them together.
 Both are pretty small.
 The art gallery has exhibits by local artists.
 The museum is a collection of all sorts of things.
 Local families were asked to donate their family memorabilia so some of the stuff is interesting but some of it should have been left in the attic.;) Both are free to visit.

 Both buildings are accessible.
 Most exhibits are easy to see and the aisles are wide enough for a wheelchair.
 Parking for cars and small RVs is available behind the buildings.
-Larger RVs can park on the side streets.
+Larger RVs can be parked on the side streets.
 All of the sidewalks and curb cuts are very good.
 Mesquite Museum

 Monday, May 9, 2011